Psychotherapy Oxted – Dr Kimberley Carter

 What is the psychodynamic / psychoanalytic therapy contract ?

-Invoices will be sent at the end of each month, and advance notification of my holiday dates will be given.
+Invoices are issued at the end of each month, and I will always provide advance notice of any planned holidays.

-It is standard professional practice to charge for missed sessions including your holidays, or for any reason you cannot attend.
-Except in exceptional circumstances such as sudden hospitalisation or likewise.
+It is standard professional practice to charge for missed sessions, including those you are unable to attend due to holidays or other commitments.
+The only exceptions are in rare and exceptional circumstances, such as sudden hospitalisation or similar emergencies.

 How long does the process take?